jshun/ppopp20-ae/README.md

 ```

 The following script will skip the scalability tests for all of the
-inputs except com-orkut, and also skip the test on varying thread
+inputs except a small dataset, and also skip the test on varying thread
 counts on Rand1.
 This script should finish in several hours on a
 multicore machine with tens of cores.